Féral Benga

 François "Féral" Benga (8 July 1906 – 13 September 1957) was a Senegalese dancer and became a sought after model of the Harlem Renaissance, his portraits and sculptures taken by Carl Van Vechten, Richmond Barthé and George Platt Lynes among others.

 Biography

 François "Féral" Benga was the illegitimate grandchild of one of Dakar's wealthiest property owners.
 Benga left Dakar in 1925 to move to Paris and his father disinherited him.

 In 1930, Benga starred in The Blood of a Poet, an avant-garde film directed by Jean Cocteau and financed by Charles de Noailles.

 In France, Benga was the Folies Bergère star; for a brief period his dance partner was Myrtle Watkins.

+In 1931, in the revue L'usine à folies, Benga appeared in the act Sur le plateau de la négresse (On the Lip of the Negress), starring with the female Malian dancer Melka Soudani.